 Before losing my weight on a low carb lifestyle I loved to bake treats and send them in care packages to my college age kids.
 As your body adjusts to low carb eating, many of the baked goods become too sugary sweet for your adapted tastebuds.
 That’s not to say the sweet tooth disappears…just changes a bit.
-These low carb and keto sweets are adapted to low carb baking.
+These low carb sweets are adapted to low carb baking.
 Yes, they still have calories, but total deprivation is really not part of a low carb lifestyle IMHO.
-Here’s a few desserts for Valentines Day that satisfy the sweet tooth and keep the sugar and carb levels moderate to low.

-Low Carb & Keto Sweets: Raspberry Cheesecake Bars
+Low Carb, Low Sugar Sweets: Raspberry Cheesecake Bars

 These bars (or brownies) have a pronounced raspberry flavor to them, but if you want the swirls to look pink or red instead of brown, you’ll have to add a little red food coloring gel to the cheesecake layer.
 If you want wonderful raspberry flavor without food coloring they will look like those above.

 - 1/2 cup all purpose flour, sifted (use almond flour for low carb or keto)

 - 1/2 cup Truvia brown sugar blend (75% fewer calories and natural sugar substitutes)

 - 8 oz. softened butter, unsalted, 2 sticks plus 1 Tbsp

 - 8 oz. cream cheese, softened to room temp.